Frequently Asked Questions

 Shipping costs are the responsibility of the customer.

-These carriers were selected for their reliability, in line with the value of the parts shipped.
+These carriers have been selected for their reliability, in line with the value of the parts shipped.
 No other delivery methods are offered.

 A tracking number will be sent to you as soon as the package is collected.